Chart Color Schemes

 AreaSearch assessment of residential development activity positions Albury Surrounds among the top 25% of areas assessed nationwide

-This financial year has seen $30.2 million in commercial approvals registered, indicating robust local business investment.
-Compared to the rest of NSW, Albury Surrounds maintains similar construction rates per person, contributing to market stability aligned with regional patterns, although building activity has slowed in recent years.
-Recent construction comprises 97.0% detached houses and 3.0% attached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
+This financial year has seen $30.2 million in commercial approvals registered, indicating strong local business investment.
+Albury Surrounds maintains similar construction rates per person relative to the rest of NSW, supporting market stability.
+Recent construction comprises 97.0% detached houses and 3.0% attached dwellings, preserving the area's low-density nature.

-With approximately 185 people per dwelling approval, Albury Surrounds exhibits characteristics of a growth area.
-Population forecasts indicate that Albury Surrounds will gain around 2,897 residents by 2041.
-Existing development levels appear aligned with future requirements, helping to maintain stable market conditions without significant price pressures.
+With around 185 people per dwelling approval, Albury Surrounds exhibits growth area characteristics.
+Population forecasts indicate Albury Surrounds will gain approximately 2,897 residents by 2041.
+Existing development levels appear aligned with future requirements, maintaining stable market conditions without significant price pressures.

 Frequently Asked Questions - Development